 Moreover, as a social institution involving individual constraint, education calls for sociological perspectives.
 Seeing the Enlightenment Century as rooting education, it is interesting to study its forms in its two Enlightenment republics, the North American from 1776 and the French from 1789.
-In North America, education enlightens children about their outside world, and enlighten teenagers about their inside individual talent, uncovered and developed through self-chosen half-year blocks with teachers teaching one subject only in their own classrooms.
+In North America, education enlightens children about their outside world, and enlightens teenagers about their inside individual talent, uncovered and developed through self-chosen half-year blocks with teachers teaching only one subject in their own classrooms.